 Distance: 28 km from Rondo ONZ to Nieporęt

 What to do at Zegrzyńskie

 If you feel up to some longer trip, head toward Serock which is located at the very north of the lake.
 On the way there you should visit Jadwisin and Gorge of Szaniawski (Wąwóz Szaniawskiego).
-The nature there is beautiful and it is one of the greatest places around Warsaw.
+The nature there is beautiful and it is one of the most spectacular places around Warsaw.

-At the end of the gorge you will find pretty great restaurant Klub Mila, which itself is worth the whole trip.
+At the end of the gorge you will find a great restaurant Klub Mila, which itself is worth the whole trip.
 Then you can bike or walk along the lake till you reach Serock.
 Other town, that is also worth your visit, is Jachranka.

-You can also decide to go to the Eastern side of the lake.
+You can also decide to go to the eastern side of the lake.
 The traffic there is smaller and you can still visit some restaurants and beaches on your way.

 The bike path along the Żerań channel

 Otwock and Józefów were one of the first so called letniska around Warsaw.
 Letniska are towns where you are going for summer vacation.
 Full of pines and connected by one of the first railways with Warsaw, Józefów and Otwock were extremely popular destinations.
 If your grandparents had a summer house there, you considered yourself the luckiest child in the world.

 Starting from the city center, you can ride along a bike path that goes from the city center, by the Siekierkowski bridge and goes along the right side of Wisła river until McDonalds near Romantyczna street.
 Then unfortunately, you have to bike by the busy road.
 You can also try to navigate yourself along the river banks which at this point are more to the west than the street.